thewoolleyman/workstation/README.md

 * Appearance & Behavior -> Appearance
   * Theme: Darcula, check "Use dark window headers"
   * Use custom font -> change to 14
+* Appearance & Behavior -> Menus and Toolbars
+  * (OPTIONAL) Delete some things to give more room for file path on laptop screens
+    * Main Toolbar -> Main Toolbar Settings: Delete (minus button) this, things below it, and the separators.
 * Editor -> Color Scheme -> Darcula
 * Editor -> General -> Code Completion -> Insert selected suggestion by pressing space, dot, or other context-dependent keys -> Turn off (As of 2021.1 EAP makes annoying Rubymine doc annotation completion autocomplete when you are trying to type comments in spaces.
 Hopefully this is fixed soon)
 * Editor -> General -> Auto Import -> TypeScript/JavaScript -> Turn on: Unambiguous imports on the fly